-Private South Vietnamese Cooking Class OR $70 per person Credit at your Luxury Hotel. - If you select this option shortly after reserving your tour, some of this afternoon’s activities listed above will be fit into your schedule on the next day.
+Private North Vietnamese Cooking Class OR Hotel Dining Credit. - If you select this option shortly after reserving your tour, some of this afternoon’s activities listed above will be fit into your schedule on the next day.
 You will receive expert instructions from the school’s head chef and learn how to cook some South Vietnamese dishes based on ingredient preferences (chicken, fish, beef, or vegetarian) you will have given us prior to this.
 Next it will be time to enjoy your preparations for dinner, and after a delicious desert you will receive recipe cards for the dishes you prepared.

 Day 10: Saigon (B).
 You will start your day in the morning with a visit to the Reunification Palace.
 This was the headquarters of the United States supported South Vietnamese government and has been left largely as it appeared on the day the Viet Cong’s tanks crashed through the gate and claimed victory for the North.
 The original furniture, equipment rooms, and war rooms remain untouched, all the way down to the rotary phones on the desks and strategic maps on the walls.
 In the middle of the crowded city, this large structure and its vast grounds are a fascinating time warp taking you back to the early 1970’s.